 I know what you’re thinking.
-You’re thinking Dungeons & Dragons is what socially awkward virgins with bad skin get together to play in dank parental basements.
-I know it’s what you’re thinking because it’s what I thought six months ago before a friend invited me to join her group.
-As a newly minted D&D enthusiast, I’m thrilled to tell you that it’s actually what awesome geeks with great senses of humor get together to play over delicious brunch.
+You’re thinking Dungeons & Dragons is what socially awkward teens with bad skin get together to play in dank parental basements.
+Or at least that’s what I used to think.
+But since my friend strong-armed me into join her group six months ago, I now know that it’s actually what awesome geeks with great senses of humour get together to play over delicious brunch.

 - You need to channel your childhood.
-Remember that kid who loved playing dress-up*, and putting on stupid plays in the living room because pretending to be someone else for a while was just so damn fun?
-She still lives inside you somewhere, buried underneath your grown-up worries and work stress.
-Let her out to play! (*Princess gown and your mom’s old heels not required.
-I mean, unless that’s how you roll.)
+Remember that kid who loved playing dress-up*, and putting on stupid plays in the living room because pretending to be someone else for a while was just so dang fun?
+She/he still lives inside you somewhere, buried underneath your grown-up worries and work stress.
+Let them out to play! (*Dress-up not required to play D&D, but feel free if that’s how you roll!)

 You need to get a good feel for your character.
-It’s a fun challenge to roleplay a character who is totally different from yourself, like my drunken cleric.
+It’s a fun challenge to role-play a character who is totally different from yourself, like my drunken cleric.
 It means you have to really think about both your in-game actions and reactions to make sure they make sense for who you’re trying to be in the moment.
-I find it helpful to find some inspiring artwork and write a little backstory so that I can better visualize who they are and why they might do or not do a thing.
+I find it helpful to find some inspiring artwork (pictured here was the inspo for my Cleric) and write a little backstory so that I can better visualize who they are and why they might do or not do a thing.
 Even distilling a character’s background down to a single sentence can be a big help.
-If you’re stuck for ideas, the Who the fuck is my #DND character? backstory generator might be a good place to start.
+Like an elevator pitch!
+If you’re stuck for ideas, the Who the f#@& is my #DND character? generator might be a good place to start brainstorming.

 - You need to be patient.
-Both the fight mechanics, and the effort my group puts into designing dungeons and quest lines, means that I don’t think we’ve ever played for less than three hours.
+Between the fight mechanics and the effort my dungeon master puts into designing encounters and quest lines, I don’t think we’ve ever played for less than five hours.
 Thus, D&D-brunch was born.
 Not only that, the character levels are structured by Wizards of the Coast to require increasing amounts of experience points to progress to the next level.
 This means that my drunken cleric moved from level 1 to 2 in a single session, but has now been stuck at level 3 for over three.
-But if I can get him to 17 (sometime this decade) he gets to fly and rain down thundery death!
+Sometime this decade if I can get him to level 17 he gets to fly and rain down thundery death!
 So that’s something to look forward to.